How To Resolve Merge Conflicts in Git

 2. Change the git config to set the default merge tool:

-git config merge.tool <tool name>
+git config merge.tool [tool_name]

-For example, if using Vim, run:
+For example, if you are using Vim, run:

 git config merge.tool vimdiff